Takahē: Distribution and habitat

 The takahē's preferred habitat is alpine grasslands.
 The species is still present in the location where it was rediscovered in the Murchison Mountains.
-Small numbers have also been successfully translocated to five predator-free offshore islands, Tiritiri Matangi, Kapiti, Maud, Mana and Motutapu, where they can be viewed by the public.
+Small numbers have also been successfully translocated to five predator-free offshore islands, Tiritiri Matangi, Kapiti, Maud, Mana and Motutapu.
 Additionally, captive takahē can be viewed at Te Anau and Pūkaha / Mount Bruce National wildlife centres.
 In June 2006 a pair of takahē were relocated to the Maungatautari Restoration Project.
 In September 2010 a pair of takahē (Hamilton and Guy) were released at Willowbank Wildlife Reserve – the first non-Department of Conservation institution to hold this species.
 In January 2011 two takahē were released in Zealandia, Wellington, and in mid-2015, two more takahē were released on Rotoroa Island in the Hauraki Gulf.
 There have also been relocations onto the Tawharanui Peninsula.
 In 2014 two pairs of Takahē were released into Wairakei golf and sanctuary, a private fenced sanctuary at Wairakei north of Taupō, the first chick was born there in November 2015.

 At October 2017 there were 347 takahē accounted for, an increase of 41 over 2016.
 The Orokonui Ecosanctuary is home to a single takahē breeding pair, Quammen and Paku.
 The pair successfully bred two chicks in 2018, both of which died from exposure after heavy rains in November 2018.
 The deaths caused some controversy with regards to the Ecosanctuary's policy of "non-interference".

 In 2018, eighteen South Island takahē were reintroduced to the Kahurangi National Park, 100 years after their local extinction.

 Following the 2018 release, a second re-introduction has taken place on Te Waipounamu in August 2023, eighteen takahē were released in the Upper Whakatipu Waimāori Valley in Ngāi Tahu owned Greenstone Station.
 Later that year in October, six more takahē were released onto the property.